The Manchester Rambler

-"The Manchester Rambler", also known as "I'm a Rambler" and "The Rambler's Song", is a song written by the English folk singer Ewan MacColl in 1932.
+"The Manchester Rambler", also known as "I'm a Rambler" and "The Rambler's Song", is a song written by the British folk singer Ewan MacColl in 1932.
 It was inspired by his participation in the Kinder trespass, a protest by the urban Young Communist League of Manchester, and was the work that began MacColl's career as a singer-songwriter.

 Since the 1950s, the song has become a standard among folk musicians, as it was for MacColl himself.
 It has been covered many times, including by The Dubliners and the Houghton Weavers.
 It has been sung both in clubs and in the open air on a variety of occasions, including at Kinder Downfall in 2009 when Kinder was designated as a National Nature Reserve.